Lake Wānaka: Current use and tourism

 The lake is now a popular resort, and is much used in the summer for fishing, boating and swimming.
 The nearby mountains and fast-flowing rivers support adventure tourism year-round.

 Popular activities include alpine and cross-country skiing and snowsports, tramping, mountain-biking, mountaineering, rock-climbing and parapenting.

 Conservation

 As one of the few lakes in the South Island with an unmodified shoreline, the lake is protected by special legislation, the Lake Wanaka Preservation Act of 1973.
 The Act established a 'Guardians of Lake Wanaka' group, appointed by the Minister of Conservation, which advises on measures to protect the lake.

 Oxygen weed (Lagarosiphon major), an aquarium plant and invasive species native to Southern Africa, has been a problem in the lake's ecosystem for some time.
 Attempts to eradicate the weed have not been successful.
 Substantial suction dredging operations have shown promise, but tend to miss isolated spots which then regrow into larger weed beds.

+Pūteketeke conservation

+In 2013 zoologist John Darby established the Lake Wānaka Grebe Project.
+Floating platforms on which the birds can nest have resulted in an increase in breeding pairs.
+The pūteketeke was New Zealand's Bird of the Year in 2023 after an international publicity campaign mounted by British-American comedian John Oliver.